False alarm? Confusion about EU COVID-19 threat levels | DW | 27.10.2020

 Arbitrary numbers?

-The threshold of 50 new cases per 100,000 inhabitants per 7-day period has itself been criticized.
+The threshold of 50 new cases per 100,000 inhabitants per seven-day period has itself been criticized.

 Luxembourg's Minister of Foreign and European Affairs, Jean Asselborn, has, for instance, described it as a German invention.
 Others have said it was based on the point at which German hospitals would start to feel the pressure — if, for example, there was a surge in demand for intensive care beds.
 But that would be different for every other country, region or city.